David Nalbandian: 2006

-In January 2006, Nalbandian beat Fabrice Santoro of France, 7–5, 6–0, 6–0, in the quarterfinals of the Australian Open, becoming, at the time, only the second active player (along with Roger Federer) to have reached the semifinals of each Grand Slam tournament.
+In January 2006, Nalbandian beat Fabrice Santoro in the quarterfinals of the Australian Open, becoming, at the time, only the second active player (along with Roger Federer) to have reached the semifinals of each Grand Slam tournament.
 He lost in the semifinals to Marcos Baghdatis in a hard-fought five-set match, despite holding a two-set-to-love advantage and four games to two in the final set.
 In May, he won the Estoril Open Tournament in Portugal for the second time, being one of only three men to achieve this accomplishment (Carlos Costa, 1992 and 1994; and Thomas Muster, 1995 and 1996).
 One month later, Nalbandian reached his second French Open semifinal.
 It was the only time in his career that he reached two Grand Slam semifinals in one calendar year.
-He played Federer and started strongly, winning the first set 6–3 and going 3–0 up in the second set.
+He played Federer and started strongly, winning the first set and going 3–0 up in the second set.
 At 5–2 down in the third set, Nalbandian decided to retire from the match due to stomach injury.
 At Wimbledon, Nalbandian was beaten in the third round, where he lost to Fernando Verdasco in straight sets.
 At the US Open, Nalbandian was beaten in the second round by Marat Safin.

 Nalbandian then competed in the Davis Cup semifinal tie against Australia.
-David easily won against Mark Philippoussis, 6–4, 6–3, 6–3, to give Argentina a 1–0 lead.
+David easily won against Mark Philippoussis to give Argentina a 1–0 lead.
 Argentina went on to win 5–0 to reach the Davis Cup final.
 Later in the year, Nalbandian reached semifinals at the Masters Series Madrid and the Masters Cup, where he lost to Roger Federer and James Blake, respectively.
 Despite winning both of his singles rubbers in the Davis Cup final against Safin and Nikolay Davydenko, Nalbandian could not stop the Russian Davis Cup team.
 Argentina went on to lose 3–2.